NPTP/NPTP.github.io/README.md

 - Relative font sizing: https://www.sitepoint.com/new-css3-relative-font-size/

 ### Portfolio page
-- Animated slides/animations in the picture slot on game cards.
-See the following link to work on this: https://medium.com/better-programming/make-a-slideshow-with-automatic-and-manual-controls-using-html-css-and-javascript-b7e9305168f9
+- Make slideshow code more efficient by removing need to call querySelectorAll on every timeout to the slides
-- Cards should slide and animate in on scroll, not before.
+- Cards should slide in on scroll, not before.
 Copy code from About page for this

 ### About page
 - Make page consistent with the others, clean up design (content is fine)